advanderveer/27067dd17/onl/README.md

 - [ ] Each token must surpass a threshold that is calculated by looking at the average token difficulty of the last N blocks of the chain.
 - [ ] Proposers are automatically removed if they fail to propose a block to the network, adjusted for the VRF threshold
+- [ ] Engine minting should find the deposit block for its identity itself, not by hardcoding the genesis

 - [ ] The algorithm can adjust or be configured to work in high-latency (WAN) and low latency (LAN) scenarios by changing the round time.